 Every Saturday, the best of STH is delivered directly to our subscriber’s inboxes.
-This weekly newsletter is something I do personally every week even when traveling (this week’s newsletter is being done from the beach as an example.)
+This weekly newsletter is something I do personally every week even when traveling (Hello from Lisbon!.)
+Over the last year, most have been done from the road.
 The goal of the newsletter that we started a few years ago was to update our readers with some highlights for the week.
-Especially during the holidays when folks are on vacation, not everyone has time to read STH every day.
-The newsletter is a way to quickly stay updated with what is happening.
+Not everyone has time to read STH every day.
+The newsletter is a way to quickly stay updated with what is happening (and what will happen soon.)

 What is in the STH Newsletter and how are features chosen?